pchilling/portfolio/README.md

 ## Usage
 Feel free to use this portfolio template as a starting point for creating your own portfolio.
 Customize the content, add your projects, and make it uniquely yours.

-## Contributing

-If you'd like to contribute to this project or report issues, please check out the [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Thank you for visiting my portfolio!
-If you have any questions or would like to get in touch, please don't hesitate to contact me.

-This README template is inspired by the React + Vite template.